Khareem23/gleducalculatorTest/ReadMe.md

 https://lemon-wave-076186403.1.azurestaticapps.net/

 According to the requirement , there are 2 Implementations of the Diagnostic Interface.
-The default concrete implementation is the database logger which logs result, operations and timestamp to a MS SQL Server Database deployed by Azure SQL Service.
+The default concrete implementation is the database logger which logs result, operations and date&time to a MS SQL Server Database.

 To view the the debugOutput logger , Go to CalculatorTest.API, inside the startup.cs file, Uncomment this line & comment the other